PPF account rules and NSC (Amendments 2017) for NRIs

 PPF account rules and NSC rules for NRIs (after 3rd October 2017)

-1. Though NRIs still can’t open a fresh account, now NRIs cannot even continue with their ongoing PPF and NSC accounts, which they were earlier allowed to continue till the maturity.
+1. Though NRIs still can’t open a fresh account, now NRIs cannot even continue with their ongoing PPF and NSC accounts.
 All accounts in the name of NRIs stands closed on 3rd October 2017

-3. For the “To be NRIs”, if they have PPF or NSC investments, their account will automatically be closed or deemed to be closed the time their residential status changes from Resident to Non Resident, and they will get Post office savings bank rate on their deposit from the day they become NRI till the money is withdrawn.
+3. For the “To be NRIs”, their account will automatically be closed the time their residential status changes from Resident to Non Resident.

 (You may also Like: 8 important PPF rules every investor must know)